Packaging your own APK file

 Linux

-package according to the command for your Package Manager.
-For example, for Pacman on Arch Linux, it would be pacman -S git
+Git can be installed on all distros.
+Please install the git package according to the command for your Package Manager.
+For example, for Pacman on Arch Linux, it would be pacman -S git.

 Install Cordova